4 Material Accounting Policies

 Defined Contribution Plans

-Contribut'ons under defined contribution plans payable in keeping with the related schemes are recognised as expenses for the period in which the employee has rendered the service.
+Contributions under defined contribution plans payable in keeping with the related schemes are recognised as expenses for the period in which the employee has rendered the service.

-(iii) Other Long-term Employee Benefits
+(iii) Other Long-Term Employee Benefits

 Long-term compensated absences are provided for based on actuarial valuation, as per projected unit credit method, done at the end of each financial year.
 Accumulated leave, which is expected to be utilised within the next twelve months, is treated as short-term employee benefit.
 The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.
 Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in profit or loss.